Logo - Business Development Bank of Canada - BDC

 All four financial statements are linked.
 For example, net income is recorded at the bottom of the income statement (see below).
 It is also found on the cash flow statement and statement of retained earnings.
 After dividends are subtracted, we get retained earnings, which are stated on the balance sheet.

-Why are financial statements important and how do I use financial statements to build my business?
+Why are financial statements important and how do I use financial statements to grow my business?

 Financial statements are important for many reasons and are a key tool for building your business.